Employee Handbooks: Everything You Need to Know

 An employee handbook is just a policy guide.
 The handbook doesn't make a promise of continued employment.
 This can also include a statement of employment such as, "This is not a contract.
-We hope to work together for a long time, but out employee/employer relationship can be ended at anytime, for any reason, with or without notice.
+We hope to work together for a long time, but our employee/employer relationship can be ended at any time, for any reason, with or without notice.
 You or the company can end the relationship."

 Above All Previous Policy